sudo-kraken/seerr/CONTRIBUTING.md

 8. If an additional description or "tip" is required for a form field, it should be styled using the global CSS class `label-tip`.
 9. In full sentences, abbreviations like "info" or "auto" should not be used in place of full words, unless referencing the name/label of a specific setting or option which has an abbreviation in its name.
 10. Do your best to check for spelling errors and grammatical mistakes.
-11. Do not misspell "Jellyseerr."
+11. Do not misspell "Seerr."

 ## Translation

-We use [Weblate](https://jellyseerr.borgcube.de/projects/jellyseerr/jellyseerr-frontend/) for our translations, and your help with localizing Jellyseerr would be greatly appreciated!
+We use [Weblate](https://jellyseerr.borgcube.de/projects/jellyseerr/jellyseerr-frontend/) for our translations, and your help with localizing Seerr would be greatly appreciated!
 If your language is not listed below, please [open a feature request](/../../issues/new/choose).

 <a href="https://jellyseerr.borgcube.de/engage/jellysseerr/"><img src="https://jellyseerr.borgcube.de/widget/jellyseerr/multi-auto.svg" alt="Translation status" /></a>